data-structures-n-algorithms/javascript/README.md

-# Algorithms & Data Structures with JavaScript
+# Algorithms & Data Structures in JavaScript

 ## Introduction
 Algorithms & Data Structures(ADS) are an important topic in Software Development world.
 Create excellent algorithms is a skill which all developers should master and ADS are fundamental to create efficient code.
-This repository contains implementation of commom ADS and the goal of this repository is to help all developers, especially beginners, master ADS.
+This repository contains implementation of common ADS and the goal of this repository is to help all developers, especially beginners, master ADS.

 ## Overview
 - **Data Structures**